 She is a member of the Art Libraries Society of North America (ARLIS/NA) and the American Library Association (ALA).

-Marcia Gorin is the liaison for Social Work, Political Science, Economics, International Affairs, and government documents.
+Marcia Gorin is the liaison for Social Work, Political Science, Public Administration, International Affairs, and government documents.
 She has a broad interest in all social science areas and particular expertise in government information.
 Marcia has worked at Strozier Library since 1988 and has extensive experience working with government documents.
 She has primary responsibility for the Libraries' Documents collection, which now includes documents from the federal government, the state of Florida, and the United Nations.
 She received her B.S. in Psychology from Long Island University and her M.A. in Library and Information Services from the City University of New York, Queens College.
 She began her career at the New York Public Library, working there for seven years in the Technical Services Department.

 Renaine Julian serves as the liaison for Economics, Urban and Regional Planning and Geography.
 He is currently the Data Research Librarian in the Scholars Commons.
 He assists students and faculty in research data acquisition and analysis.
 Renaine holds a B.S. in Political Science, M.S. in Urban and Regional Planning and a M.S. in Library Information Studies all from Florida State University.